Old car logos: American car companies that went out of business

 Despite the impressive technology under the hood, Auburn Automobile’s branding was just as effective.
 The bold black letters of the company name, set against a background of rich gold color, not only emphasized the luxury and outstanding character of the brand.
 A distinctive feature of the logo was the unconventional shape of the letter “U,” which further individualized the brand.

 Auburn Automobile wasn’t just distinguished by luxury car performance and powerful engines.
-The attention to detail extended to marketing materials, such as brochures and advertising, which were consistent with the company’s luxury ethos and identity.
+The attention to detail extended to marketing materials, such as brochures and advertising, consistent with the company’s luxury ethos and identity.

 Cole